How to Become an Emergency Technician Quickly and Affordably

 Emergency Medical Technicians (EMTs) are highly trained and skilled medical care workers that can provide individuals with on-site medical attention.
 Oftentimes, EMTs are hired by communities and cities to provide ambulance care, medical support for fire departments, and additional emergency-based care.
 EMTs are often required to help maintain a patient’s safety after an accident, transport an individual to an emergency hospital, and help assist individuals who are facing trauma.

-With the many responsibilities held by EMTs, the careers are high paying and considered to be stable.
-In fact, according to the Bureau of Labor Statistics, the average EMT earns an annual salary between $25,000 and $45,000.
-In addition, the demand for EMTs is anticipated to continue to grow at approximately 19% between 2006 and 2016, which is higher than the average for all other occupations.
+With the many responsibilities EMTs hold, the careers are high paying and considered stable.
+In fact, according to the Bureau of Labor Statistics, the average EMT earns an annual salary between $37,000 and $60,000.
+In addition, the demand for EMTs is anticipated to continue to grow at approximately 6% between 2019 and 2029, which is higher than the average for all other occupations.

 Best of all, nearly all individuals can complete their EMT training and certification through a local community college in less than 2 years.